Nefaris/A-Star-Algorithm-Visualization/README.md

 You can run your own visualization by downloading the Processing and importing .pde file.

 # Controls
-To set start and destination point press mouse wheel on the grid cell To draw walls use left mouse button
+To set start and destination point press mouse wheel on the grid cell <br>
+To draw walls use left mouse button <br>
-To erase wall use rigt mouse button
+To erase wall use rigt mouse button <br>
 To start visualization press space

 # Visualization